ModDota/moddota.github.io/_articles/scripting-introduction.md

 <StaticVideo path="/videos/DigitalDefinitiveChimpanzee.mp4" />

-### Tables.
+### Tables

 Tables are the most important structure we will have to use.
 As mentioned before, all the info on entities can be seen as a table (even though it's technically a pointer to a C++ object), and you Get and Set the values through the various Game API functions.

 There are some functions in the API that return a table of entity handles.

-Let say you want to find all the units near the spawned kobold unit and kill them.
+Let's say you want to find all the units near the spawned kobold unit and kill them.
 The function `FindUnitsInRadius` can be used for this purpose, and takes a lot of parameters with different types which is worth explaining:

 `table FindUnitsInRadius(int teamNumber, Vector position, handle cacheUnit, float radius, int teamFilter, int typeFilter, int flagFilter, int order, bool canGrowCache)`

-The parameters Have to be in this order.
+The parameters have to be in this order.
 This function is a global, so no `handle:` needed, but we need to keep the table under a variable, like this:

 `local units = FindUnitsInRadius(...)`

 For the teamNumber, finding out which team an entity is in can be done with `GetTeamNumber()` on the npc handle.
 As for the other Filter parameters, instead of real integers, we use a bunch of **Constants** that represent different number values.
 The complete list of Constants is [found on this wiki page](https://developer.valvesoftware.com/wiki/Dota_2_Workshop_Tools/Scripting/Constants).

 A Vector is represented as Vector(x,y,z) coordinates.
-The function to get the position of  particular unit is called `GetAbsOrigin` and takes a npc handle.
+The function to get the position of a particular unit is called `GetAbsOrigin` and takes a npc handle.

 As for the cache parameters, just leave it nil and false, they aren't of much use generally.